johnttaylor/foxtail/src/Fxt/Point/README.txt

-/** @namespace Cpl::Node
+/** @namespace Fxt::Point

-The 'Node' namespace is the root namespace for a Node (aka a Controller) framework
+The 'Point' namespace is the root namespace for Foxtail specific extensions to the basic Cpl::Point framework

 */